merv1n34k/CalenBOT/README.md

 1. First thing you need is to activate a telegram bot in Telegram's main bot - [@BotFather](https://telegram.me/BotFather)

-2. To run this telegram bot, so you will need:
+2. To run this telegram bot, you will need:

     * [Python](https://www.python.org/) >=3.8
     * [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) >= 20.0.0 (You can use only 20+ versions!) - asynchronous interface for the Telegram Bot API, written in Python